dj707chen/sglang/studyIterations/iter260814/Prompt_localRunGrafanaTUI.md

 1. Choose a small open weight LLM model, serve it via SGLang locally;
    - Tell me how you selected the model;
    - Where you tried to download from;
-   - When download the model, save it under studyIterations/models so they could be shared, ignore this directory in git.
 2. I'm interested in the details of major components (not limited, I may miss some):
    - API server, how the Rust server runs?
    - Tokenizer, TokenizerManager